Find Affordable College Courses

 The following schools top our list of the Most Popular Design & Applied Arts Associate Degree Colleges.

-Our analysis found Manchester Community College to be the most popular school for design and applied arts students who want to pursue a associate degree in Connecticut.
+Our 2023 rankings named Manchester Community College the most popular school in Connecticut for design and applied arts students working on their associate degree.
 MCC is a small public school located in the suburb of Manchester.

 Of the 25 students majoring in design at MCC, 60% are male and 40% are female.